pragmagic/godot-nim/README.md

 Nim bindings for Godot 3.0 based on [GDNative](https://godotengine.org/article/dlscript-here).

 Documentation is coming.
-You can learn from the [sample project](examples/simple) in the meantime.
+You can learn from the [project stub](examples/stub) in the meantime.

 ## Links